| Alfred Evert | 05.11.2006 |

 Round-Edge-Pipe

-Twist-flow within pipes not only reduces resistance, but also less sediments settle within pipes, water remains ´alive´ or emulsions keep more homogenous.
+Twist-flow within pipes not only reduces the resistance, but also less sediments settle within pipes, water remains ´alive´ or emulsions keep more homogenous.
 I had ´enormous demands´ for these pipe systems, however I am no businessman and can deliver only some ideas.
-Some companies took that idea and for example improved efficiency of heat-changers remarkably.
+Some companies took that idea and for example improved the efficiency of heat-changers remarkably.

 Self-blocking System